-2. Watch the sunset from the pagodas
+2. Watch the sunset from the viewing mounds

 With so many temples to explore in Bagan, you might get templed-out after touring a few of them.
-The finest way to end a day in Bagan and enhance your experience is watching the sunset from one of the pagodas.
+The finest way to end a day in Bagan and enhance your experience is watching the sunset from one of the viewing mounds.
 Sunset is the most magic time in Bagan.
 It is a profound event when nature and the temples perform and dance together.
 I’ve seen many beautiful sunsets, but not many can rival those in Bagan, with raw beauty, intensity, and stupas-filled landscape.
 I’m sure you will be fascinated by it too!

 3. Float on a hot air balloon over Bagan

 A hot balloon ride over Bagan is a superb activity to do in Bagan.
 The roughly one-hour flights leave at dawn or sunset and drift over much of the site, with glorious views of the distant mountains, the temples and rural village life hazed in mists - you probably have been dreaming about it.